lucasnorruva/ENTv4/src/docs/go-to-market.md

 The platform must bridge multiple regulatory schemes.
 This section outlines the specific GTM strategy for key international markets.

 ### European Union (EU)
 - **Mandate**: The Ecodesign for Sustainable Products Regulation (ESPR) enforces DPPs, requiring products to carry them from 2026 onward (textiles first).
+The upcoming **Green Claims Directive** will also require verifiable proof for environmental marketing.
 - **Platform Alignment**: The Norruva data model includes all ESPR-mandated fields, such as material composition, recyclability info, and carbon footprint data.
+The `greenClaims` feature allows companies to link marketing claims to verifiable data, aligning with the Green Claims Directive.
 EU rules apply equally to imports, broadening our scope to global suppliers.
-- **GTM Focus**: Target EU-based companies and global suppliers who import into the EU, emphasizing turnkey ESPR compliance.
+- **GTM Focus**: Target EU-based companies and global suppliers who import into the EU, emphasizing turnkey ESPR and Green Claims compliance.

 ### United States (US)
 - **Mandate**: The FTC’s Green Guides demand substantiation for environmental marketing claims like "eco-friendly" or "recyclable."